Learn About Peer Review

 What Authors Need to Know

-How it works: ACS journals engage in single-blind review.
-Authors will not know who is reviewing their manuscript, but reviewers will know who has authored the manuscript. \
+How it works: ACS journals engage in single-anonymized review.
+Authors will not know who is reviewing their manuscript, but reviewers will know who has authored the manuscript.

 Each journal does things a little differently*, but when you send in a manuscript for publication, it undergoes an initial screening to make sure it’s ready for review.
 Next, the journal editor evaluates whether your manuscript is a good fit for the journal in terms of scope, target audience, and overall scientific quality and impact.
 If your manuscript meets these criteria, it enters the formal peer review process.